getaasciesh/encrypted/README.md

 # Encrypted

-Encryption and Decryption with Rijndael algorithm and CBC for Rails.
+Ruby on Rails gem for encryption and decryption with Rijndael algorithm and CBC.

 Key size options: 128, 192 and 254 bits
 Block size options: 128, 192 and 254 bits